steemian/publicGood/STEEM.md

 Once players sit on the table, everyone is asked to bet either *10 tokens*, *nothing*, or go *all in*.
 Then the bank will double the amount received and redistribute the total evenly among players, including those who gave nothing

-Each table will play `ROUNDS_PER_PHASE` rounds with the same players, where players know the history (but not the name) of their opponents, and can take decisions accordingly.
+Each table will play `ROUNDS_PER_PHASE` rounds with the same players (learn to know each other), where players know the history (but not the name) of their opponents, and can take decisions accordingly.
 Players will be shuffled again to make new tables (with new bots), and play a new `ROUNDS_PER_PHASE`-round phase, a total of `PHASES_PER_GAME` times; playing a total of (`PHASES_PER_GAME` x `ROUNDS_PER_PHASE`) rounds.
 You'll have no information on what your opponents did on previous tables (only their current wealth)

 At the end, players will be ranked on the performance of *their best single instance*